 The Last Continent

 Rincewind moves on to Australia, or its equivalent, and uh....does...stuff.
-It's a really funny take on Aussie culture, but I can't recall the plot in the slightest.
+It's a really funny take on Aussie culture, but I can't recall the plot.

 The standalones (other than Pyramids and Small Gods) are: